Last Updated on February 24, 2025 by Matt Musico

 Break In Your Glove

-Break-in time for your first base mitt is an important step in ensuring it fits comfortably and performs well on the field.
+Break-in time for your mitt is an important step in ensuring it fits comfortably and performs well on the field.
 You can use a glove oil or cream to help soften the leather and make it easier to mold to your hand.
 Follow the manufacturer’s instructions when breaking in your glove.
 Avoid using excessive force or heat because this can damage the leather.

 Conclusion